Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/17-RTL-IP-with-AIE-Engines/README.md

     make polar_clip.xo
     ```

-## Step 2 - Creating HLS kernels with Vitis® compiler
+## Step 2 - Creating HLS kernels with Vitis compiler
 The `mm2s` and `s2mm` kernels are HLS-based and use the Vitis compiler to compile them into XO files.

 To build these kernels run the following commands: